MaterializeInc/materialize/doc/user/content/transform-data/optimization.md

     `WHERE quantity = 5 OR item = 'brownie'`), try to rewrite your query using a `UNION` (or `UNION ALL`), where each argument of the `UNION` has one of the original `OR` arguments.

+    For example, the query can be rewritten as:

+    ```mzsql
+    SELECT * FROM orders_view WHERE quantity = 5
+    UNION
+    SELECT * FROM orders_view WHERE item = 'brownie';
+    ```

+    Depending on your usage pattern, you may want point-lookup indexes on both `quantity` and `item` (i.e., create two indexes, one on `quantity` and one on `item`).
+However, since each index will hold a copy of the data, consider the tradeoff between speed and memory usage.
+If the memory impact of having both indexes is too high, you might want to take a more global look at all of your queries to determine which index to build.

 #### Examples